ajs/poefixer/README.md

 The *stashapi module* is the HTTP interface to public stash tab updates published by GGG.
-This is how Path of Exile trading sites get their data, though if you're not whitelisted, you will be rate restricted by defualt.
+This is how Path of Exile trading sites get their data, though if you're not whitelisted, you will be rate restricted by default.

 The *db module* is what takes the objects created by stashapi and writes them to your database.
 This creates a _current_ (not time series) database of all